SyncfusionExamples/how-to-inverse-chart-axis-in-Blazor-chart/README.md

 # How-to-inverse-chart-axis-in-Blazor-chart

-This KB article explains how to inverse the chart axis of Blazor chart component.
+This KB article explains how to inverse the chart axis of Blazor Chart Component.

-**Inverse X axis in blazor chart**
+**Inverse X axis in Blazor chart**

-[Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) provides the support to inverse the chart axis.
-By setting the [IsInversed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_IsInversed) property to true, you can inverse the axis.
+[Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) provides support for inversing the chart axis.
+By setting the [IsInversed](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_IsInversed) property to true, you can invert the X axis.

+The following code example demonstrates how to inverse the X axis:

 **C#**